e-kwsm/nwchem-wiki/RT-TDDFT.md

-where *c* is the speed of light (137 in atomic units), *&kappa;*  is the kick electric field strength, and *&alpha;(&omega;)* is the linear polarizabilty tensor computed from the Fourier transforms of the time-dependent dipole moments.
+where *c* is the speed of light (137 in atomic units), *&kappa;*  is the kick electric field strength, and *&alpha;(&omega;)* is the linear polarizability tensor computed from the Fourier transforms of the time-dependent dipole moments.
 For example,

 ```